bhushan0705/ice-cream-website/README.md

 # ice-cream-website
-This is a ice cream website
+This is an ice cream website